What Are Bonds and How Do They Work?

 - Treasury bills are short term bonds.
 They mature in less than one year.
 They are sold at a discount from their face value and therefore don’t pay interest before maturity.

-- Treasury notes earn a fixed rate of interest every six months.
+- Treasury notes earn a fixed interest rate every six months.
 They have maturities ranging from one to ten years.
 The 10-year Treasury note is the most popular debt instrument in the world.

 - Treasury Inflation-Protected Securities (TIPS) are inflation-indexed bonds.
 That means the principal value of the bond is adjusted according to the Consumer Price Index.
 They typically have maturities ranging from five to 20 years.

 Municipal bonds are issued by state and local governments to fund important operations.
-These include the construction of highways, schools, housing developments, sewer systems and countless other public projects.
+These include the construction of highways, schools, sewer systems and countless other public projects.

-In many cases, municipal bonds are exempt from federal income taxes, and in some cases they are even exempt from state and local taxes for people who live in the municipality in which the bond was issued.
-Municipal can offer competitive rates, but they are a bit riskier than Treasurys because local governments can go bankrupt.
+In many cases, municipal bonds are exempt from federal income taxes.
+And in some cases they are even exempt from state and local taxes for people who live in the municipality where the bond was issued.
+Municipal bonds can offer competitive rates, but they are riskier than Treasurys because local governments can go bankrupt.

 Corporations frequently issue bonds to fund expansions or large investments.
-Corporate bonds are riskier than government bonds because corporations are more likely to experience financial stress.
+Corporate bonds are riskier than government bonds because corporations are more likely to default on their debt.
 However, corporate bonds generally have higher yields.

 The value and the risk of the bond largely depends on the financial health and credit reputation of the company issuing the bond.
-Junk bonds are the highest paying corporate bonds, but they are also the riskiest.
+Junk bonds, those issued by companies with poor credit ratings, are the highest paying corporate bonds, but they are also the riskiest.

-When you buy a bond, you are simply lending money to an organization, whether it be a private company or a government entity.
-In return, the organization promises to pay interest payments for the length of the bond.
+When you buy a bond, you are simply lending money to an organization.
+Whether it’s a private company or a government entity.
+In return, the organization promises to make interest payments for the length of the bond.
 The interest rate, or coupon rate, is normally higher with long-term bonds.
-Although, the current interest rate is higher on short-term bonds.
-This means the yield curve is inverted and it doesn’t happen often.
+If the current interest rate is higher on short-term bonds, the yield curve is inverted.
+And it doesn’t happen often.

-As we’ve mentioned before, the interest payments are usually payed on a semiannual basis.
-And when the bond reaches maturity, the issuer repays the principal, or the original amount of the loan.
+As we’ve mentioned before, the interest payments are usually made on a semiannual basis.
+When the bond reaches maturity, the issuer repays the principal, or the original amount of the loan.

 Compared to investing in stocks, bonds are very straightforward.
 The risk depends on how reputable the bond issuer is.
-Fortunately, Treasurys are very safe, and corporate bonds are also relatively safe depending on the company.
+Fortunately, Treasurys are very safe.
+Corporate bonds are also relatively safe depending on the company.

 Bond investing should be a part of any smart investor’s strategy.
 It provides diversification while hedging against some volatility in the stock market.
-With bonds, you can determine the level of risk you want to expose yourself to and that’s harder to do in the stock market.
+With bonds, you can determine the level of risk you want to expose yourself to.
+Which is harder to do in the stock market.
 Plus, you can “Make a Killing… With Bonds.”

 We hope this article helped you understand bonds.
 For more educational pieces like this, check out our financial literacy section.
 It is packed with valuable information that every investor should be armed with.